LivioGama/rust-jetbrains-git-diff-splitview/.junie/guidelines.md

 Never run `cargo run`, run `cargo check` instead.
 I always watch files.

 Try to keep your files short (under 250 lines), and the architecture modular.

+# NPM TS JS

+Also in general, if a port you need is blocked, don't hesitate to kill it with `kill $(lsof -t -i:PORT_NUMBER)`.

+Never run `bun run dev` or `bun run build` on NextJS, use `tsc` to detect typescript errors.

+When running `bun run dev` or finishing a task where the project is already running, always open the localhost project url in the browser.
+If you have your own as a plugin, prefer it.

+At the end of each task, pass lint fix.
+Then check all typescript errors by building and fix them.
+And then a final lint fix